 The test for unconscionability of maintenance provisions in the prenuptial agreement context is set forth in Newman v.
 Newman, which provides that: the person claiming that a prenuptial agreement is unconscionable regarding support must prove that, “at the time of the marriage dissolution the maintenance agreement rendered the spouse without a means of reasonable support, either because of a lack of property resources or a condition of unemployability.”
 653 P.2d at 735.

 In conclusion, if a party had time to consider the agreement and either did or had the chance to consult with an attorney, so long as the other party was forthright and upfront about his or her financial circumstances, a court will likely uphold the entire prenuptial agreement.
 However, if the terms regarding spousal support or payment of attorney fees are deemed unconscionable, those sections, rather than the entire agreement, will not be enforced.
 If you are considering divorce and you are subject to a prenuptial agreement, you should meet with an attorney to determine whether the agreement is likely to withstand any challenges to its enforcement.

-Erin Penrod has a background in family law as well as construction law.
+Erin Penrod is a domestic relations attorney practicing at Griffiths Law.
 She earned the Hartje Objective Writing Award for her exceptional legal writing and research and in her final year, she was named an Assistant Managing Editor on the Denver Law Review.
-She was a quarterfinalist in DU’s Hoffman Cup Trial Advocacy Competition for her outstanding trial skills during her academic career.
+She was a quarter finalist in DU’s Hoffman Cup Trial Advocacy Competition for her outstanding trial skills during her academic career.